CalSTRS to vote against Kinder Morgan-El Paso merger

-(Reuters) - CalSTRS, the big teachers pension fund in California, said it will vote against Kinder Morgan Inc’s (KMI.N) roughly $23 billion takeover of El Paso Corp EP.N, criticizing the deal’s lack of transparency and apparent conflicts of interest.
+March 7 (Reuters) - CalSTRS, the big teachers pension fund in California, said it will vote against Kinder Morgan Inc’s proposed $21 billion takeover of El Paso Corp , criticizing the deal’s lack of transparency and apparent conflicts of interest.

 The California State Teachers Retirement System said it would vote its approximately 2.8 million shares of El Paso stock against the merger.
 El Paso has about 773 million shares outstanding, according to Thomson Reuters data.